Boreas618/boreas618.github.io/papers/TreeSLS.md

 **Challenges**:

-* **The management of  the relation between runtime memory and storage**: An SLS on NVM can leverage the single-level device (i.e., NVM) as both runtime memory and storage.
+* **The management of  the relation between runtime memory and storage**: An SLS on NVM can leverage NVM as both runtime memory and storage.
 * **Transparent external synchrony**.

-  > **Question**: Can NVM be used as a disk, as in traditional computer systems?
-If so, what is the "external" towards NVM?
+For example, in a database server, we need to first update the database and then send the response to the client.

 # Implementation